 While you could always spend the entirety of your romantic getaway in Jamaica planted at the resort, admiring the Caribbean Sea from your window, while being waited on hand and foot; take our advice and get out there and explore what’s on offer to bring home some lasting memories to share with family and friends!
 If you’re in Jamaica on honeymoon, you’ll have plenty of time to shower your partner in love and affection; so use your time here wisely to step out of your comfort zone and begin your new life together by indulging in the most exotic adventures Jamaica has on display.
 You are on holiday after all so relaxation will ultimately be your top priority.
 We’d definitely recommend slotting a couple’s massage into your schedule in Jamaica; it’s the perfect way to unwind and open up to the adventure that awaits you.
 If you’re an adventurous couple taken in by the natural beauty of Jamaica, why not beat the sun and embark on an early morning hike through the Bluefields Mountains.
 Bursting at the seams with tropical plants and wildlife, the two of you are guaranteed to discover more than a few new species on your travels.

-Of the wealth of museums on offer throughout Jamaica’s cities and towns, one stands above the rest when it comes to sheer intrigue and preserved magic.
-Situated on the outskirts of Kingston, the colonial style home of Bob Marley depicts the incredible early life of reggae’s prodigal son and is touted as one of the most interesting things to do on the island.
-For a more traditional peak into the country’s historical legacy, head to The National Portrait Gallery of Jamaica.
-Brimming with fine collections of work from the country’s most celebrated artists, this is a cultural treat not to be missed.
+Of the plethora of museums on offer throughout Jamaica’s cities and towns, one takes the crown when it comes to sheer intrigue and preserved magic.
+Located on the outskirts of Kingston, the impressive colonial style home of Bob Marley showcases the incredible early life the reggae superstar and is touted as one of the most must-see things to do on the island.
+For a more traditional peak into the country’s historical legacy, check out The National Portrait Gallery of Jamaica; teeming with fine collections of work from the country’s most renowned artists, this is a cultural treat not to be missed.